-Activity 28: Leasing Success Strategies Local Metric: Average Number of Days from Voucher Issuance to Lease Start Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Average number of days from voucher issuance to lease start date.
-The average number of days from voucher issuance to lease start date.
-The expected average number of days from voucher issuance number of days from voucher issuance to lease implementation of the activity is 93.73 days.
-The expected average number of days from voucher issuance to lease start date is 84.35 days or activity is 93.73 days.
-No, the outcome does not meet the benchmark for this local metric.
-Activity 28: Leasing Success Strategies Local Metric: Successful Lease Rate Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Activity 28: Leasing Success Strategies Local Metric: Average Number of Days from Voucher Issuance to Lease Start Unit of Measurement Average number of days from voucher issuance to lease start date.
+The average number of days from voucher issuance to lease start date prior to implementation of the activity is 93.73 days.
+The expected average number of days from voucher issuance to lease start date is 84.35 days or less.
+The actual average number of days from voucher issuance to lease start date at FYE 2023 is 84 days.
+Yes, the outcome meets the benchmark for this local metric. vity 28: Leasing Success Strat cal Metric: Successful Lease R Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Successful Lease Rate: the percentage of vouchers issued during the fiscal year that result in a successful lease during the fiscal year.
 The percentage of vouchers issued during the baseline period (see section iv. below) that resulted in a successful lease is 29.5%.
 The expected percentage of vouchers issued during the fiscal year that result in a successful lease after implementation of this activity is 48% or more.
-The actual percentage of vouchers issued during the fiscal year that resulted in a successful lease is 22.2%.
+The actual percentage of vouchers issued during the fiscal year that resulted in a successful lease is 44%.
 No, the outcome does not meet the benchmark for this local metric.
-See sections iv. and vi below.
+However, a substantial improvement from FY 2022 was achieved.